 He may call or wave for help.
 If he could level off and apply the same energy to swimming, he might be able to reach safety on his own.
 He may act on clear instructions from a rescuer and reach for an aid as it is presented.

-Nonbuoyant rescue aids, such as a shirt or rope, may be used.
+Nonbuoyant rescue aids, such as a shirt or robe, may be used.
 Once help has come, he may grow calm and even assist by assuming a prone position and kicking.
-However, the rescuer should remain alert and wary, and should avoid contact.
+However, the rescuer should remain alert and wary and should avoid contact.